SBennett13/Codewars/README.md

 # Codewars
+Scott Bennett, scottbennett027@gmail.com

-A collection of Codewars solutions
+A collection of Codewars solutions, probably mostly in Python